ds-modules/curriculum-guide/workflow/collecting-assignments.md

 #### 3-4.
 Create configuration file, tests folder

 For `lab01`, you need to set up `lab01.ok`  and a `tests` folder with an `__init__.py` file and `q1.py`.
-Below, I have pasted the contents of the [template files](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02), mentioned above, with some added comments on which lines to modify for use with your own course.
+Below, I have pasted the contents of the [template files](https://github.com/gunjanbaid/course-repo-example/tree/master/fa17/hw/hw02), mentioned above, with added comments on which lines to modify for use with your own course.

-`lab01.ok`
+##### `lab01.ok`

 ```
 {
-  "name": "Homework 2",
+  "name": "Homework 2",                    # change this line
-  "endpoint": "cal/ds101/su17/hw02",
+  "endpoint": "cal/ds101/su17/hw02",       # change this line, based on OK course name
   "src": [
-    "hw02.ipynb"
+    "hw02.ipynb"                           # change this line
   ],
   "tests": {
       "tests/q*.py": "ok_test"